giim-hf-lab/Intelligent-elderly-care-system/README.md

 **Run**

-There are other open source library shoud be installed, you can install these as the command in your compputer terminal:
+There are other open source library shoud be installed, you can install these as the command in your computer terminal:

 ``pip install -r requirement.txt``

 Then, download the weights file of the model from google cloud according to the link below, and put it into folder"/xx/works_dir/":
 ``https://drive.google.com/file/d/1edWlk2reHC1gqkuNzVfbMR4pkDX1G7MS/view?usp=sharing``

-Last, run the py file:
+Last, the platform can be shown by running the py file:

 ``python demo.py``